 While I live in Surrey Hills, I work in the CBD and love what it has to offer in terms of coffee, food and wine.
 Check out a few spots that I visit regularly.

-Melbourne Brother Baba Budan is one of Melbourne’s most celebrated coffee spots — locals love it.
-The café takes up a relatively small spot on Little Bourke Street, but the baristas make you feel welcome as soon as you arrive, knowing almost every customer who comes through the door, as well as their order.
-The décor, meanwhile, gives a whole new meaning to the phrase ‘pull up a chair’ — the ceiling of Brother Baba Budan is covered in wooden seats.
-I pulled up a stool on the floor instead and sampled a latte made with Seven Seeds beans.
-(Serious coffee connoisseurs may be interested to know that the man behind both Seven Seeds and Brother Baba Budan, Mark Dundon, was also the original owner of South Melbourne coffee hotspot St. Ali.)
+Melbourne Brother Baba Budan is one of Melbourne’s most celebrating coffee spots — locals love it.
+The café takes up a relatively small spot on Little Bourke Street.
+But the baristas make you feel welcome as soon as you arrive.
+Knowing almost every customer who comes through the door, as well as their order.
+The décor, meanwhile, gives a whole new meaning to the phrase ‘pull up a chair’.
+The ceiling of Brother Baba Budan is covered in wooden seats.
+I pulled up a stool on the floor instead and sample a latte made with Seven Seeds beans.
+(Serious coffee connoisseurs may be interesting to know that the man behind both Seven Seeds and Brother Baba Budan, Mark Dundon.
+Was also the original owner of South Melbourne coffee hotspot St. Ali.)

 The most famous of Melbourne’s decorated laneways are situated near Flinders Street Station.
-Degraves Street and Hosier Lane are like a constantly evolving art gallery and I love to visit them each time I’m in the city.
+Degraves Street and Hosier Lane are like a constantly evolving art gallery.
+Additionally, I love to visit them each time I’m in the city.

-My favourite alleyway, however, is in Chinatown and is a dead end not spotted by many people.
-It’s called Croft Alley and has a bar called The Croft Institute hidden at the far end—try to find it next time you are in town.
+My favourite alleyway, however, is in Chinatown and is a dead end not spot by many people.
+It’s called Croft Alley and has a bar calling The Croft Institute hidden at the far end.
+Try to find it next time you are in town.